alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 = 180^\circ \left(1 - \frac{2}{\text{number of sides}}\right)
 $$

-Then a bit more straight line geometry and the interior angles of the kite (the line segments are at right angles to the radii) allow us to work out the angle $\psi$:
+Then a bit more straight line geometry and the interior angles of the kite (the line segments are at right angles to the radii, to give a smooth transition from circular arc to straight line) allow us to work out the angle $\psi$:

 $$
 \psi